 If you expect them to grow the same size as the American Cattle Dog, you’re in for a disappointment.
 In terms of height and weight, they take after their Corgi roots.
 This is the main reason why you can keep them in your apartment.

-These dogs need a firm and confident owner because they assume the alpha role if they feel that you won’t put them up for a challenge.
+They need firm and confident owners because they assume the alpha role if they feel that their humans won’t put them up for a challenge.

 What Is a Cowboy Corgi?

-They are incredibly smart and loyal which makes them highly satisfying to own.
+Further, They are incredibly loyal, which makes them highly satisfying to own.
 Since this hybrid combines the genes of a Heeler and a Corgi, they have a natural tendency to herd or work.

-They can withstand tough weather and work in fields, so if you are an outdoorsy person who loves to bask in the sun, hike, or run, you will find Cowboy Corgis fit for your lifestyle.
+They can withstand tough weather and work in fields, so if you are outdoorsy and love to bask in the sun, hike, or run, you will find that Cowboy Corgis fit for your lifestyle.

 It is hard to describe the exact appearance of Cowboy Corgis because it will depend on which of its parent’s genes are more dominant.

 They can either look more like a Pembroke Welsh Corgi, but they can also appear similar to an Australian Cattle Dog.
-There is also no published breed standard for this pup, so we don’t have any concrete basis for describing them.
+Like other designer dogs, there is also no published breed standard for this pup.

-- Cowboy Corgi colors are almost similar to that of the Australian Cattle Dog which are blue or red.
+Their coat is usually short and dense, while the colors are almost similar to that of the Australian Cattle Dog, which is either blue or red.
 They are usually speckled or mottled and come with tan markings.
-Here are some examples:

-Typically, Pembroke Welsh Corgis weigh between 28 to 30 pounds and stand at 10 to 12 inches.
-Meanwhile, Australian Cattle Dogs, with their compact built, are around 35 to 50 pounds and 17 to 20 inches in height.
+Typically, Pembroke Welsh Corgis weigh between 28 and 30 pounds and stand at 10 to 12 inches.
+Meanwhile, Australian Cattle Dogs, with their compact build, are around 35 to 50 pounds and 17 to 20 inches in height.

-Since their offspring have inherited the long body of Corgis and their short stature, they do not weigh more than 30 pounds.
-In terms of height, they are 13 to 20 inches.
+Since their offspring have inherited the long body of Corgis and their short stature, they may fall anywhere between 28 and 35 pounds.
+In terms of height, they are about 12 to 20 inches tall.

-Note that all of these may still vary depending on the percentage of the Cowboy Corgi you got.
+Note that all of these may still vary depending on the percentage of the genes of the parents in your Cowboy Corgi.
 They may not be the first-generation cross, so their features are more unpredictable.

 Do Kennel Clubs Recognize Cowboy Corgis?

-You can also choose to enroll your Cowboy Corgi in AKC’s Canine Partners Program which is implemented since the year 2009.
-Even though the AKC will not recognize your dog, they can still participate in different stand-alone events like AKC rally, obedience, and agility.
+You can also choose to enroll your Cowboy Corgi in AKC’s Canine Partners Program, which will allow it to participate in different sporting events like AKC rally, obedience, and agility.